Today’s topic is for anyone who is interested in following a low-carb diet — whether it’s for weight loss or blood sugar or both.

-Another problem is that long-term low carb diets decrease thyroid production – which as you know, is one of the keys for a faster metabolism.
+Another problem is that long-term low-carb diets decrease thyroid production – which as you know, is one of the keys for a faster metabolism.
 And this negatively affects women more than men.

-Also, low carb diets increase cortisol – your stress hormone.
+Also, low-carb diets increase cortisol – your stress hormone.
 For men, this causes an immediate decrease and shut down in testosterone… which, means lower libido, happiness, and muscle loss.

-Low carb diets also decrease IGF, which is Insulin-like Growth Factor.
+Low carb diets also decrease IGF, which is an Insulin-like Growth Factor.
 This hormone causes all the benefits of GH (Growth Hormone).
 GH requires healthy levels of insulin and thyroid, to convert to IGF.

 Low carb diets dramatically decrease this.